-- Regulations:
+- OSHA Regulations:

 - 29 CFR 1910.176, Handling Materials

-- 29 CFR 1910.178, Powered Industrial Trucks OSHA Publication: Materials Handling and Storage
+- 29 CFR 1910.178, Powered Industrial Trucks

+OSHA: Materials Handling and Storage

-Powered Industrial Trucks Yes No N/A Comments Workers are properly trained and certified by the employer to use the type(s) of powered industrial truck(s) (PIT) they operate, and only trained workers operate the PIT.
-Training is certified by the employer in writing.
+Powered Industrial Trucks Yes No N/A Comments Workers are properly trained, and certified by the employer, to use of the type(s) of powered industrial truck(s) (PIT) they operate, and only trained workers operate the PIT.
 Operator training and evaluation is conducted by someone who has the knowledge, training, and experience to train PIT operators.
 PIT operator performance is evaluated at least once every three years, and workers are retrained as necessary.
-PIT training and evaluation records are maintained in writing and are accessible upon request.
 Overhead protection is provided on high-lift rider trucks, unless it interferes with the operating conditions.
 Any modifications and additions that affect PIT capacity and safe operations are only performed with manufacturer's prior written approval.
-PITs equipped with non-factory installed front-end attachments are marked to identify the attachments and show the approximate weight of the truck and attachments combination at maximum elevation with the load laterally centered.
+PITs equipped with non-factory installed front- end attachments are marked to identify the attachments and show the approximate weight of the truck and attachments combination at maximum elevation with the load laterally centered.
 Warning labels, tags, decals, plates, markings, etc., are updated, legible, and maintained.
-Directional lighting is provided on PITs that operate in areas with inadequate general lighting (less than two (2) lumens per square foot).

-Powered Industrial Trucks Yes No N/A Comments PITs are operated at speeds that allow them to stop in a safe manner, under all travel conditions and acceptable loading levels.
+Directional lighting is provided on PITs that operate in areas with inadequate general lighting (less than 2-lumens per square foot).
+PITs are operated at speeds that allow them to stop in a safe manner, under all travel conditions and acceptable loading levels.

 Parking brakes prevent the PIT from moving when unattended.
 PITs that operate in hazardous environments are approved for use in such locations.
 Safe distances are maintained from the edges of elevated ramps and platforms.
 Workers do not stand or pass under elevated portions of PITs, whether loaded or empty.
 Unauthorized workers are not permitted to ride on PITs.
 Operators are prohibited from driving up to anyone standing in front of a fixed object.
 Arms and legs are not placed between the uprights of the mast or outside the running lines of the PIT.
 Loads handled do not exceed the rated capacity of the PIT.
 PITs are inspected at the beginning of each work shift for any safety concerns.
 PITs in need of repair are removed from service immediately.
+Fuel tanks are not filled while the engine is running.
 PITs are operated and maintained such that harmful concentrations of dangerous gases or fumes do not occur.
 PITs have a warning horn, whistle, gong, or other device that can be clearly heard above normal noise in the areas where it is operated.

-- Regulations:

-- 29 CFR 1910.178, Powered Industrial Trucks
+• OSHA Regulations: 29 CFR 1910.178, Powered Industrial Trucks

+Trucks - Forklifts

-- OSHA Topic: Powered Industrial Trucks Forklifts
+OSHA: Powered Industrial